w6r/gotcha/README.md

 The Original Gotcha!
 Script is the foundation for every other one. it includes alot of uses but the most common are:

+-- shitty code some things and scripts don't work

 -- Cookie Logging over 10 Browsers and application.

 -- Includes RAT Stub as well as Gotcha! script(Experimental)